-The controller has a display (J) with information on it, buttons that control alarms and lights that alert you to what is going on.
-The display provides HVAD settings: Speed (RPM), Flow (L/min), and Power (watts) (See Math & Mechanics section for more information).
-If there is an alarm, the screen will provide information about the alarm.
+The system controller has a display screen (E) that provides VAD settings: Speed (RPM), Flow (L/min), Power (watts) and Pulsatility Index (See Math & Mechanics section for more information).
+You can see each setting by pressing the display button.
+If there is an active alarm, the screen will provide information and the system controller will have lights to alert you.